-- Give-away items should be coordinated through Marketing & Communications, who can create custom GCU artwork to fit the size of your item.
+- Giveaway items should be coordinated through Marketing & Communications, which can create custom GCU artwork to fit the size of your item.

 To ensure that Marketing & Communications can effectively serve the diverse needs of the university, we employ a project management approach to all requests.
-All projects are initiated with the submission of a Production Schedule Request Form.
+All projects are initiated with the submission of a Design Production Request Form.
 This form ensures that we have all the information necessary to start work on your project, and helps you to plan and budget your project and to understand what your areas of responsibility are as the project moves forward.
-Once we receive your PSR form, we will contact you within two working days to acknowledge receipt, ask any follow-up questions, and assign a project manager.
-A Project Start Memo will be issued outlining the project schedule, participants, deliverables, deadlines, and what consitutes a satisfactory outcome.
-From there, the project manager will check in with you regularly, at least weekly, to keep you apprised of the progress of your project and any outstanding action items.
-Any obstacles or delays will be documented and the production schedule adjusted accordingly.
+Please fill out this form as completely as possible.
+Please remember to submit a separate form per each project type.
+For example, if you need 500 flyers and 100 posters, you would need to place two requests, one for the flyers and the other for the posters.

 The Project Cycle

-- Complete and submit the Production Schedule Request Form.
+- Complete and submit the Design Production Request Form.